 Harris' Rebuttal To The 2019 State Of The Union Was Scathing

-3. There Was Also That One Joke...
+There Was Also That One Joke...

 Ellen show was wild.
 When asked if she would rather be stuck in an elevator with Trump, Vice President Mike Pence, or then-United States Attorney General Jeff Sessions, Harris went, “Does one of us have to come out alive?”
 Elite Daily reached out to the White House for comment but did not hear back by the time of publication.